So, a friend told you about a great place to camp with your dog. But how do you make reservations? Here are three places to start:

 - Recreation.gov is an umbrella site for reservable activities on federal lands, including camping in national forests.

-- “Foghorn Outdoors California Camping” by Tom Stienstra (Avalon Travel Publishing) is a useful tome for finding descriptions and reservation information for more than 1,500 campgrounds, most of them dog-friendly
+- “Foghorn Outdoors California Camping” by Tom Sientstra (Avalon Travel Publishing) is a useful tome for finding descriptions and reservation information for more than 1,500 campgrounds, most of them dog-friendly.

-- Be aware that most of California’s coastal campgrounds, as well as most in popular destinations like Lake Tahoe, are booked out six months in advance for summer visits, so snagging a last-minute weekend reservation can involve as much persistence as finding a bargain airfare to Hawaii at Christmastime.
+Be aware that most of California’s coastal campgrounds, as well as most in popular destinations like Lake Tahoe, are booked out six months in advance for summer visits, so snagging a last-minute weekend reservation can involve as much persistence as finding a bargain airfare to Hawaii at Christmastime.
 But it can be done.
+Here are some strategies:

 - Inquire about the cancellation window at your chosen location (30 days at Yosemite, for example) and call that many days in advance of your preferred dates, hoping a spot has opened up.

 - Find out if your preferred campsite has any “first-come” or “overflow” sites in its inventory (most do).
 Take a risk by showing up at the gates about a half-hour before check-out time.

 - Some popular coastal campgrounds use a lottery system to distribute sites made available through cancellations.
 If you’re flexible, this can work.

 - Choose a campground that operates purely on a first-come basis and arrive on a Thursday if you want to stay over the weekend.